hlbao/personal_site/content/publication/cooperation/index.md

   Regarding the evolution of cooperation, more generally, agent-based social simulation, I have published several papers in decent computer science conferences and interdisciplinary journals.
-I studied the evolution of altruism through reinforcement learning, group decision-making, and social
+I studied the evolution of altruism through reinforcement learning, group decision-making, social learning, and reputation-based social regulation:
-  learning:

   -- with social roles and unequal payoff sharing to study the origins of inequality;